 Family Search & Engagement

 “Children need their families and families need their children.”
-Family Search and Engagement services in the Portland office are provided to bring additional support around permanency for our mental health clients as well as youth in our BRS foster care placements by collaborating with the systems in each youth’s life in order to support their need for safe connections to their family.
+Family Search and Engagement services in the Portland office are provided to support permanency by collaborating with the systems in each youth’s life in order to support their need for safe connections to their family.
 Through Family Search and Engagement, children and youth are able to learn about their family, build a sense of identity, and form connections with safe family members.
 For some children in foster care, this can lead to a family placement or adoption plan.
-CCS currently has two full-time staff working to engage family and other natural supports in our clients’ lives.
-One staff member is based in the CCS office in Portland and the other works out of the two Washington County DHS offices.
-The Family Search and Engagement program is vigorously growing and has several additional service sites in development in the Portland Metro area.
+These services are currently available through two programs: youth who are involved with Wraparound Services through CareOregon can be referred by their Wraparound Coordinator, while Transition Age Youth (ages 10-24) can be referred by anyone, including self-referring, through funding from Oregon Health Authority (OHA).
 CCS Family Search and Engagement also provides training to community partners around ways to engage families and support children in gaining a connection with their family.